eCommemoration Convention 2024: Spaces of the Past. Spatial History in Digital Commemorative Culture

 Rebuilding historical spaces has become a key subject also in the virtual world.
 How do open worlds, which style themselves as new access point to past worlds, provide opportunities to discover the past in original, unaccustomed ways?
 How do they change the perception and meaning of history?
 And to what extent does digital content creation pave the way to unlock the historicity of certain places reformed as cultural institutions?

-The eCommemoration Convention 2024 brings spatial history back on the agenda and sheds light on both the emotional power of (digital) historical spaces as well as on the transformative effects digital technologies have on the notion of historical sites and places as well as on our historical consciousness and renewed commemorative practice.
+The eCommemoration Convention 2024 brought spatial history back on the agenda and shed light on both the emotional power of (digital) historical spaces as well as on the transformative effects digital technologies have on the notion of historical sites and places as well as on our historical consciousness and renewed commemorative practice.

 Programme Overview